Print

 • 4 to 5 pounds pork belly slab, skin removed

-Texas Dry Rub for Pork
+Texas Dry Rub:

-• 1/3 cup Kosher salt
+• 1/3 cup kosher salt

-• 2/3 cup 16-mesh black pepper (medium coarse)
+• 2/3 cup 16-mesh black pepper (medium-coarse)

-• 1 tablespoon paprika
+• 1 tablespoon smoked paprika

 • 1 tablespoon granulated garlic